prasoonmitra/cybersecurity-labs/lab-1-kali-linux/README.md

 - Harden the system as an administrator learning network security.
 - Value the purpose of confidential information that can potentially be used for penetration testing.

+Note:

+This README includes a selection of screenshots.

+You can see the full set of screenshots in the [`screenshots/`](./screenshots) folder if you'd like.